jjavierv/PicoYPlaca/README.md

 This applications has a Executable Class called "Program".
 Is will accept parameters as a command line application, for example:

 $java Program.class GSF-9368 16-05-2019 07:40

+## Unit Tests
+This Application has Unit Test, for certain use cases.